MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Background

 \subsection{GPU Programming Model}

 On GPUs, computations are organized as {\em kernels}, each representing a function executed concurrently across many cores in a single-program, multiple-data (SPMD) fashion.
-A kernel consists of a grid of {\em thread blocks}, where each block is assigned to a streaming multiprocessor (SM) and contains multiple {\em threads} that operate on individual data elements.
-Each thread has a private register file, while threads within the same block cooperate through low-latency {\em shared memory} for data exchange and collective operations.
+A kernel consists of a grid of {\em thread blocks}, where each block is scheduled on a streaming multiprocessor (SM) and contains multiple {\em threads} that operate on individual data elements.
+Each thread has a private register file, while threads within the same block can cooperate through low-latency {\em shared memory} for data exchange and collective operations.
 All kernel inputs and outputs are stored in GPU {\em device memory}.

-The CUDA programming model does not support direct synchronization across thread blocks within a kernel, as modern GPU architectures lack hardware mechanisms for such coordination.
-As a result, cross-operator dependencies (e.g., a matrix multiplication that must complete before another begins) are enforced through {\em kernel barriers}, which are automatically inserted by the GPU runtime between consecutive kernels launched on the same stream.
+The conventional GPU programming model does not support direct synchronization across thread blocks within a kernel, because thread blocks are scheduled independently across SMs and may not all be resident simultaneously.
+As a result, cross-operator dependencies are enforced through {\em kernel barriers}, which are automatically inserted by the GPU runtime between consecutive kernels launched on the same stream.